aprs434/aprs434.github.io/README.md

 # APRS 434
 Welcome to the home of **APRS&nbsp;434**, the 434&nbsp;MHz LoRa APRS amateur radio project that **extends range by saving bytes.**

-Unlike other ham radio LoRa APRS projects, this project aims at **deploying LoRa the way it was intended;** namely by being frugal about the number of bytes put on air.
+Unlike some other ham radio LoRa APRS projects, this project aims at **deploying LoRa the way it was intended;** namely by being frugal about the number of bytes put on air.
 Doing so, reaps a number of benefits:

 - Increased battery life,
 - Higher chances of good packet reception,
 - Hence, increased range,
 - Lower probability of packet collisions,
 - Therefore, more channel capacity.

+In dense urban environments and/or on flat terrain, LoRa works best when the data payload is kept to a strict minimum.
+This can be achieved taking full advantage of all 256 characters available for transmission with LoRa.
+The APRS frame compression protocols presented below aim precisely at doing that;
+for LoRa, or any other data link with an extended character set.

 ## Index